isaacnmm/pestpolicy-hugo2XX/content/posts/tiny-red-ants-in-florida/index.md

 Most homeowners in Florida have experienced the tiny Red Ants challenge - this is among other 49+ ant species such as [red fire ant, carpenter ant](https://pestpolicy.com/carpenter-ants-vs-fire-ants) , and ghost ants.
 **Some of the tiny ants that wreak havoc in the Florida area include the yellow ant, black ant, sugar ant, and pharaoh ant.
-Despite that these tiny ants may look harmless, I've noted that they'll bite humans and pets to leave so much pain - you'll be left treating the ant bites.�**
+Despite that these tiny ants may look harmless, I've noted that they'll bite humans and pets to leave so much pain - you'll be left treating the ant bites.**
 In this post, I've discussed the Tiny Red Ants In Florida in detail and what you should know or worry about.
 Let's dig right into it.
 ## Details: Tiny Red Ants In Florida
 ### 1. Yellow Ants